neurodata/neurodata.io/content/about/funding.md

 We propose to lower the barrier to connecting data to analyses and models by providing a coherent cloud computational ecosystem that minimizes current bottlenecks in the scientific process.

+*We would like to acknowledge generous support from National Science Foundation (NSF) under NSF Award Number EEC-1707298.*

 #### Would Tukey Do?
 **FA8750-17-2-0112 (Priebe)**: 10/01/2016 - 09/30/2020